tobbelobb/report-with-gnome-terminal-vim-gnuplot-latex/README.md

 ============================================

 Personal setup/conf used when I need to write reports with my Ubuntu boxes.
 Nothing very special, but saves me a lot of time by using:
- - gnome-terminal tabs for sepparating between types of tasks
+ - gnome-terminal tabs for separating between types of tasks
  - make for all compilation
  - gnuplot for all plotting
  - version control with git